-The last day to withdraw is November 10.
-There is no class on Monday September 5, Monday October 3.
-Monday October 10, and Thursday, November 24.
-The last day of class is Monday, December 12.
+There is no class on Monday September 4 (Labor Day), Thursday September 21, Monday October 9, and Thursday, November 23.
+The last day of class is Monday, December 11.
+Tuesday, September 19 follows a Thursday schedule and thus there is class.